zhangrengang/SubPhaser/README.md

-                        genome sequence to avoid conficts among chromosome id [default: '1-, 2-, ..., n-'] -no_label             Do not use default prefix labels for genome sequences as there is no confict among chromosome id [default:
+                        genome sequence to avoid conficts among chromosome id [default: '1-, 2-, ..., n-'] -no_label             Do not use default prefix labels for genome sequences as there is no confict among chromosome id [default=False]
-                        False]
   -target FILE          Target chromosomes to output; id mapping is allowed;
-                        this chromosome set is for cluster and phase [default: the same chromosome set as `-sg_cfgs`] -sep STR              Seperator for chromosome ID [default="|"] -custom_features FASTA [FASTA ...]
+                        this chromosome set is for cluster and phase [default: the same chromosome set as `-sg_cfgs`] -sg_assigned FILE     Provide subgenome assignments to skip k-means clustering and to identify subgenome-specific features
+                        [default=None]
+  -sep STR              Seperator for chromosome ID [default="|"] -custom_features FASTA [FASTA ...]
                         Custom features in fasta format to enrich subgenome-